 - Play soothing music in the background. if you choose.

 - Focus on your breathing.
 Feel it as the air enters your abdomen and as it leaves.

 - Stop when the timer sounds.

 Stress affects us all.
 Try to incorporate some or all of the relaxation techniques discussed above to reduce the stress in your life.
-Please leave a comment sharing any successes you’ve had with relaxation techniques.
+It’s important to remember that relaxation will help you de-stress and be better equipped to be your best, happy self.
+Please leave a comment sharing your favorite ways to relax.